jahisami/banglaDate/README.md

 # BanglaDate Library

-The BanglaDate library is designed to simplify the use of Bangla dates in JavaScript and web development.
+BanglaDate is a JavaScript library designed to use Bangla dates in JavaScript and web development.

 ## Features